Tomeugv01/Simulador-Pokemon/README.md

 - Instead of the game loop progression beeing explained fully in the textbox, implement a ui where the player can be aware of their porgress
 - With the addition of more pokemon to the existing pool, we will have the option to implement a harder game mode where the boss fight pools can be tuned for a more callenging experience to the player
 - A more complex ai system for the enemy cpu in order to add a complex and harder experience.
+- Its also in our plans to include a held item system that is also tied to the archetype system